SupriyaGole/todo-list/README.md

 App is written in modern frameworks which is in React+Typescript, redux toolkit\
 and tested using react testing library.

+You can access the app via https://supriyagole.github.io/todo-list/ link.

+Preview of the App
 ![App UI](myimage.png)

 ## Available Scripts